cran/LightLogR/README.md

 [*MeLiDos*](https://www.melidos.eu) project to address these issues.
 The package aims to provide tools for:

-- Generation of data and metadata files

-- Conversion of common file formats
+- import from common measurement devices (see below for a list of supported devices)

-- Validation of light logging data
+- Validation and processing of light logging data

-- Verification of crucial metadata
+- Visualization of light exposure data, both exploratory and publication ready

-- Calculation of common analysis parameters
+- Calculation of common analysis parameters (see below for a list of metrics)

+To come:

+- Import, creation, and verification of crucial metadata

 - Semi-automated analysis and visualization (both command-line and GUI-based)

 - Integration of data into a unified database for cross-study analyses

 ##### Please note that LightLogR is work in progress!
-If you are interested in the project and want to know more, you can subscribe to the [LightLogR mailing list](https://lists.lrz.de/mailman/listinfo/lightlogr-users).
-If you find a bug, please open an issue on the [GitHub repository](https://github.com/tscnlab/LightLogR/issues).
+If you are interested in the project and want to know more, you can subscribe to the [LightLogR mailing list](https://www.tscnlab.org/software).
+If you find a bug or would like to see new or improved features, please open an issue on the [GitHub repository](https://github.com/tscnlab/LightLogR/issues).

-##### To maximize LightLogRs utility, we want to hear from you!
-What features would you like to see, what are common issues you face when working with wearable data, and what kind of analysis are you performing?
-Let us know in the [LightLogR community survey](https://de.surveymonkey.com/r/3LL9NKQ)!

 Have a look at the **Example** section down below to get started, or dive into the